Melanoma

 Melanoma is a serious form of skin cancer, and New Zealand has some of the highest rates in the world [1].

 Please note that mortality data releases have been delayed because data on external causes of death is not yet complete enough.
-The most recent mortality data received by EHINZ is for the 2018 year.
 For more information on the Mortality Data Collection, visit the Te Whatu Ora website.

 Surveillance Reports and Metadata

-Surveillance Report: Melanoma mortality (Jul 2022) View interactive report Download report PDF
+Surveillance Report: Melanoma mortality (Apr 2024) Download report PDF

 Surveillance Report: Melanoma registrations (Jan 2024) Download report PDF